lollogiro/ai4i-transfer-learning-synthetic/README.md

 ### MetroPT-3

-Real-world predictive-maintenance data collected from an Air Production Unit (APU) operating on an urban metro train (DSAA 2021).
+Real-world predictive-maintenance data collected from an Air Production Unit (APU) operating on an urban metro train.
 It captures continuous multivariate sensor readings (pressure, temperature, motor current, etc.) during actual operation.
-The raw data is **entirely unlabeled**; we manually annotated it with the maintenance logs in the official data card, revealing four distinct **Air Leak** failure events (April-July 2020).
+The raw data is **entirely unlabeled**.
+We manually annotated it with the maintenance logs in the official data card, revealing four distinct **Air Leak** failure events (April-July 2020).
 Normal operating data accounts for **> 98 %** of the dataset, so the methodology isolates the **anomalous datapoints** for the distance calculations (global metrics are overwhelmed by the massive class imbalance).

 ### SCANIA Component X